Randomness of Mobius coefficents and brownian motion: growth of the Mertens function and the Riemann Hypothesis: Abstract

 \section{Abstract}

-The validity of the Riemann Hypothesis (RH) on the location of the non-trivial zeros of the Riemann $\zeta$-function is directly related to the growth of the Mertens function $M(x) \,=\,\sum_{k=1}^x \mu(k)$, where $\mu(k)$ is the M\"{o}bius coefficient of the integer $k$: the RH is indeed true if the Mertens function goes asymptotically as $M(x) \simeq x^{1/2 + \epsilon}$.
-We show that this behavior can be established on the basis of a new probabilistic approach based on the {\em global} properties of Mertens function.
-To this aim, we focus the attention on the square-free numbers and we derive a series of probabilistic results concerning the prime number distribution along the series of square-free numbers, the average number of prime divisors, the Erd\H{o}s-Kac theorem for square-free numbers, etc. These results lead us to the conclusion that the Mertens function is subject to a normal distribution as much as any other random walk, therefore with an asymptotic behaviour given by $x^{1/2 +\epsilon}$.
-This represents a theoretical advance in the field.
-We also argue how the Riemann Hypothesis implies the Generalised Riemann Hypothesis for the Dirichlet $L$-functions.
-Next we study the {\em local} properties of the Mertens function dictated by the M\"{o}bius coefficients restricted to the square-free numbers.
-Motivated by the natural curiosity to see how close to a purely random walk is any sub-sequence extracted by the sequence of the M\"{o}bius coefficients for the square-free numbers, we perform a massive statistical analysis on these coefficients, applying to them a series of randomness tests of increasing precision and complexity: together with several frequency tests within a block, the list of our tests include those for the longest run of ones in a block, the binary matrix rank test, the Discrete Fourier Transform test, the non-overlapping template matching test, the entropy test, the cumulative sum test, the random excursion tests, etc. The successful outputs of all these tests (with a level of confidence of $99\%$ that all the sub-sequences analyzed are indeed random) can be seen as impressive ``experimental" confirmations of the brownian nature of the restricted M\"{o}bius coefficients and the probabilistic normal law distribution of the Mertens function analytically established earlier.
-In view of the theoretical probabilistic argument and the large battery of statistical tests, we can conclude that while a violation of the RH is strictly speaking not impossible, it is however ridiculously improbable.
+The validity of the Riemann Hypothesis (RH) on the location of the non-trivial zeros of the Riemann $\zeta$-function is directly related to the growth of the Mertens function $M(x) \,=\,\sum_{k=1}^x \mu(k)$, where $\mu(k)$ is the M\"{o}bius coefficient of the integer $k$: the RH is indeed true if the Mertens function goes asymptotically as $M(x) \sim x^{1/2 + \epsilon}$, where $\epsilon$ is an arbitrary strictly positive quantity.
+We {argue} that this behavior can be established on the basis of a new probabilistic approach based on the {\em global} properties of Mertens function, namely, {based on reorganizing globally in distinct blocks the terms of its series.} To this aim, we focus the attention on the square-free numbers and we derive a series of probabilistic results concerning the prime number distribution along the series of square-free numbers, the average number of prime divisors, the Erd\H{o}s-Kac theorem for square-free numbers, etc. These results {point to} the conclusion that the Mertens function is subject to a normal distribution as much as any other random walk. {We also present an argument in favor of the thesis that the validity of the Riemann Hypothesis also implies the validity of the Generalized Riemann Hypothesis for the Dirichlet $L$-functions. } Next we study the {\em local} properties of the Mertens function, {i.e. its variation induced by each M\"{o}bius coefficient restricted to the square-free numbers.} Motivated by the natural curiosity to see how close to a purely random walk is any sub-sequence extracted by the sequence of the M\"{o}bius coefficients for the square-free numbers, we perform a massive statistical analysis on these coefficients, applying to them a series of randomness tests of increasing precision and complexity: together with several frequency tests within a block, the list of our tests include those for the longest run of ones in a block, the binary matrix rank test, the Discrete Fourier Transform test, the non-overlapping template matching test, the entropy test, the cumulative sum test, the random excursion tests, etc. {for a total number of eighteen different tests}.
+The successful outputs of all these tests (each of them with a level of confidence of $99\%$ that all the sub-sequences analyzed are indeed random) can be seen as impressive ``experimental" confirmations of the brownian nature of the restricted M\"{o}bius coefficients and the probabilistic normal law distribution of the Mertens function analytically established earlier.
+In view of the theoretical probabilistic argument and the large battery of statistical tests, we can conclude that while a violation of the RH is strictly speaking not impossible, it is however extremely improbable.